 These films simulations are the only way to control how your image quality is recorded on camera.
 You want to choose wisely by selecting a simulation that is flat and not to contrasty.
 I've found the Classic Chrome and ProNeg Standard simulations to be the best.
 These allow you more control over the image quality and color grading in post-production.
 Note that the highlight, shadow, sharpness, color settings in the quality (Q) menu have no effect on the video.

 These are my recommended settings: 1080p, 24 frames a second and 1/50th shutter speed.
 Frame rate is a matter of personal preference.
 I like 24 fps because of the cinematic quality.
-Whatever you choose it's a good idea to use a shutter speed that's double your frame rate to achieve a smooth playback that's not too choppy.
+Whatever you choose it's a good idea to use a shutter speed that's double your frame rate to achieve a natural look, a.k.a. the right amount of motion blur.
 Keep in mind that on bright sunny days you can only achieve a slow shutter speed by attaching a neutral density filter to your lens.
 These are great to have on hand because they will also enable you to shoot at a wider aperture.
 This will create a softer, more appealing image and help reduce moire.

 Fujifilm's X-Trans sensor does not have an anti-aliasing filter.
-This isn't necessarily bad because it helps create the rich color fidelity that Fujifilm is known for.
-Unfortunately it also means that you can easily get a nasty moire pattern in your video if you're not careful.
-Just steer away from patterns like brick walls and people with striped shirts.
+This isn't necessarily bad because it helps create the rich color and image sharpness that Fujifilm is renowned for.
+Unfortunately, it also means that you can easily get a nasty moire pattern in your video if you're not careful.
+If you steer away from patterns like brick walls and people with striped shirts you should be okay.

 As for the focus, I'd recommend using continuous for action and for subjects that are moving.
 Use the zone or the wide tracking auto focus in the continuous setting.
 It's also worth mentioning that Fujifilm's latest lens additions to the X system are going to provide the smoothest, fastest, quietest focus.
 For instance, the XF35mmF2 (released in late 2015) is much better at autofocusing during video than the XF35mmF1.4.